MERNCraft/css-only-games-1/README.md

 ![numbered unordered list](images/go-cat-go.webp)
 Figure 2.

-> Note that [you can provide several items](https://developer.mozilla.org/en-US/docs/Web/CSS/content#syntax) in the value for the `content` attribute, like `"Item " counter(item) ". "` and the CSS elves will concatenate them together for you.
+> Note that [you can provide several items](https://developer.mozilla.org/en-US/docs/Web/CSS/content#syntax) in the value for the `content` attribute, like `"Item " counter(item) ". "`, and the CSS elves will concatenate them together for you.

 > Note that I use [`counter-set`](https://developer.mozilla.org/en-US/docs/Web/CSS/counter-set) and not `counter-reset`, because the current version of Firefox (128.0.3) does not always handle `counter-reset` as you would expect it to.

 ### Unpacking how CSS works

 Warning: What I show below is _not good HTML_.
 You are not supposed to use `<b>` tags inside a `<ul>` list, and there's not a real-life case for leaving them empty.
-But this make-shift HTML is good enough to show you how the CSS elves work.
+But this makeshift HTML is good enough to show you how the CSS elves work.
 ```html
 <b></b>
 <ul>